awsdocs/aws-directory-service-admin-guide/doc_source/what_is.md

 Simple AD is a standalone directory in the cloud, where you create and manage user identities and manage access to applications\.
 You can use many familiar Active Directory–aware applications and tools that require basic Active Directory features\.
 Simple AD is compatible with the following AWS applications: [Amazon WorkSpaces](https://aws.amazon.com/workspaces/), [Amazon WorkDocs](https://aws.amazon.com/workdocs/), [Amazon QuickSight](https://aws.amazon.com/quicksight/), and [Amazon WorkMail](https://aws.amazon.com/workmail/)\.
 You can also sign in to the AWS Management Console with Simple AD user accounts and to manage AWS resources\.

-Simple AD does not support trust relationships, DNS dynamic update, schema extensions, multi\-factor authentication, communication over LDAPS, PowerShell AD cmdlets, or FSMO role transfer\.
+Simple AD does not support multi\-factor authentication \(MFA\), trust relationships, DNS dynamic update, schema extensions, communication over LDAPS, PowerShell AD cmdlets, or FSMO role transfer\.
 Simple AD is not compatible with RDS SQL Server\.
 Customers who require the features of an actual Microsoft Active Directory, or who envision using their directory with RDS SQL Server should use AWS Managed Microsoft AD instead\.
 Please verify your required applications are fully compatible with Samba 4 before using Simple AD\.
 For more information, see [https://www\.samba\.org](https://www.samba.org)\.

 ***When to use***